onnx/onnx/docs/Operators.md

   The convolution transpose operator consumes an input tensor and a filter, and computes the output.

-  If the pads parameter is provided the shape of the output is calculated via the following equation:

-    output_shape[i] = stride[i] * (input_size[i] - 1) + output_padding[i] + kernel_shape[i] - pads[start_i] - pads[end_i]

-  output_shape can also be explicitly specified in which case pads values are auto generated using these equations:
+  output_shape can be explicitly specified in which case pads values are generated using these equations:

     total_padding[i] = stride[i] * (input_size[i] - 1) + output_padding[i] + kernel_shape[i] - output_shape[i]
-    If (auto_pads != SAME_UPPER): pads[start_i] = total_padding[i]/2; pads[end_i] = total_padding[i] - (total_padding[i]/2)
+    If (auto_pads == SAME_UPPER): pads[start_i] = total_padding[i]/2; pads[end_i] = total_padding[i] - (total_padding[i]/2)
     Else: pads[start_i] = total_padding[i] - (total_padding[i]/2); pads[end_i] = (total_padding[i]/2).

 #### Version

-This version of the operator has been available since version 1 of the default ONNX operator set.
+This version of the operator has been available since version 10 of the default ONNX operator set.

+Other versions of this operator: <a href="Changelog.md#ConvTranspose-1">ConvTranspose-1</a>

 #### Attributes

 <dl>
 <dt><tt>auto_pad</tt> : string (default is NOTSET)</dt>
 <dd>auto_pad must be either NOTSET, SAME_UPPER, SAME_LOWER or VALID.
-Where default value is NOTSET, which means explicit padding is used.
+Where default value is NOTSET, which means explicit padding or output shape is used.
 SAME_UPPER or SAME_LOWER mean pad the input so that the output size match the input.In case of odd number add the extra padding at the end for SAME_UPPER and at the beginning for SAME_LOWER.
 VALID mean no padding.
 DEPRECATION NOTE: auto_pad is only intended to support legacy uses, and for framework authors, one is explicitly encouraged to use explicit padding specified in the pads attribute.</dd>
 <dt><tt>dilations</tt> : list of ints</dt>
 <dd>dilation value along each axis of the filter.</dd>
 <dt><tt>group</tt> : int (default is 1)</dt>